 It can be beneficial, and in some cases necessary, to formally instruct those new to the vision field, team members, or peers with the opportunity to experience some of what it is like to be blind or have a visual impairment.
-Providing an in-service training using vision simulators is an excellent teaching tool to help educators learn about the impact of vision impairment on their students.
+Providing in-service training using vision simulators is an excellent teaching tool to help educators learn about the impact of vision impairment on their students.
 Low vision simulators can make for a fun and educational in-service!

-It must be stressed that simulating a visual impairment is not the same as having the visual impairment.
+It must be stressed that simulating a visual impairment is not the same as having a visual impairment.
 The sighted person has the visual memory and experiences to draw from and assist them in identifying information and navigating their way through the environment.

 Vision Simulation Kits & Resources...

-The Zimmerman Low Vision Simulation Kit contains goggles and interchangeable visual acuity and visual pathology simulations, as well as peripheral field restriction simulations that allow family, friends, colleagues, and those who work with individuals who have low vision, to better understand the affect that low vision has on mobility, learning, employment, and activities of daily living.
+The Zimmerman Low Vision Simulation Kit contains goggles and interchangeable visual acuity and visual pathology simulations, as well as peripheral field restriction simulations that allow family, friends, colleagues, and those who work with individuals who have low vision, to better understand the effect that low vision has on mobility, learning, employment, and activities of daily living.

 Vision Rehabilitation Services offers simulators that provide a reasonably accurate picture of some of the functional limitations and abilities that may be experienced with different types of visual impairments.

 Free.
 Braille Institute's VisionSim (v3.0) app for iPhone and iPad was developed to allow people with healthy vision to see the world through the eyes of a person experiencing one of nine degenerative eye diseases.
-The eye diseases that are simulated are: age-related macular degeneration, cataracts, chronic open-angle glaucoma, corneal edema, diabetic retinopathy, homonymous hemianopia, macular degeneration, retinal detachment, retinitis pigmentosa.
+The eye diseases that are simulated are age-related macular degeneration, cataracts, chronic open-angle glaucoma, corneal edema, diabetic retinopathy, homonymous hemianopia, macular degeneration, retinal detachment, retinitis pigmentosa.

 $0.99.
 ColorDeBlind is an app that allows users to experience what it is like to be colorblind.
-It also modifies live video to help people who are color blind see the real world in ways they haven't before.
+It also modifies the live video to help people who are color blind see the real world in ways they haven't before.